Nonparametric extensions of randomized response for private confidence sets: Introduction

+where $q_i$ is the density (or Radon-Nikodym derivative) of $Q_i$ with respect to some dominating measure.
+In the non-interactive case where the dependence on $Z_1^{i-1}$ is dropped,~\eqref{eq:seqInteractiveLikelihood} simplifies to the usual $\eps$-LDP definition \citep{dwork2014algorithmic}.
 To put $\eps > 0$ in a real-world context, Apple uses privacy levels in the range of $\eps \in \{2,4,8\}$ on macOS and iOS devices for various $\eps$-LDP data collection tasks, including health data type usage, emoji suggestions, and lookup hints \citep{appleEps}.
-Next, we review martingale concentration inequalities, and the resulting time-uniform \cs{}s and fixed-time \ci{}s.
+See \cref{fig:eps} to intuit how $\eps$ affects the widths of confidence intervals that we develop.
+Next, we review time-uniform confidence sequences and how they differ from fixed-time confidence intervals.